International Multilingual Research Journal

 The International Multilingual Research Journal is a peer-reviewed academic journal in linguistics and education, focusing on the study of multilingualism.
-The current editorial team consists of Jeff MacSwan as Editor-in-Chief and Associate Editors Jin Sook Lee, Danny C. Martinez, Deborah Palmer, and Kellie Rolstad.
+The current editorial team consists of Editor-in Chief Jeff MacSwan, Associate Editors Deborah Palmer, Anna Mendoza, Bedrettin Yazan, and Luis Poza, and Editorial Assistant Katie Glanbock.
 The journal was established in 2007 with Terrence G. Wiley and Alfredo Artiles as founding editors.

 Abstracting and indexing

 The journal is abstracted and indexed in: Linguistics and Language Behavior Abstracts and ERIC.